Gun Laws in Maryland

 Carry in Restaurants That Serve Alcohol

 Yes.
 Maryland has no laws prohibiting the carrying of firearms in restaurants that serve alcohol.
-You can carry in a restaurant that serves alcohol.
+You can carry it in a restaurant that serves alcohol.
 Places like Fridays or Chili’s unless they have a “No Gun Sign,” then You are prohibited from carrying into the establishment.
 This does not include a bar or the bar area of a restaurant.
 You can carry your firearm into a restaurant that serves alcohol, but you are prohibited from consuming alcohol while carrying a firearm.

 Self-defense Laws

-Maryland does not have a Castle Doctrine or SYG law, however Maryland courts have consistently recognized a right of self-defense similar to a castle doctrine law.
+Maryland does not have a Castle Doctrine or SYG law, however, Maryland courts have consistently recognized a right of self-defense similar to a castle doctrine law.
 Because there is no statute to explain when the use of deadly force is appropriate, there is uncertainty over the details of when deadly force may be used, and Maryland only allows the use of deadly force in narrow circumstances.
 There is no duty to retreat when in Your home.
 You may use force, including deadly force, in defense of yourself or others if You reasonably believe it is necessary to prevent imminent death or SBI.

 Open Carry